 Much like the knives, the high heat of a dishwasher can damage your non-stick pans.
 It eats away and erodes the non-stick coating very rapidly.

 Always hand wash your non-stick pans and be careful to not use an abrasive sponge or cloth.
 If you have a stuck-on mess, try a nylon scraper to help remove it.

 Using Bleach on Everything

 Bleach is a great cleaner for a lot of applications, but there are some things it just doesn’t clean.
 Two of the most notable are rust and mold.

 You’re thinking ‘wait a minute’, I’ve used bleach on mold.
-You might have, it is effective if the mold is growing on a smooth surface, but if you find mold on a porous surface, the bleach will never reach to source of the mold to kill it.
+You might have, it is effective if the mold is growing on a smooth surface, but if you find mold on a porous surface, the bleach will never reach the source of the mold to kill it.

-Have you ever cleaned mold from grout or shower caulking just to have it pop back up a couple weeks later?
+Have you ever cleaned mold from grout or shower caulking just to have it pop back up a couple of weeks later?

 Now for the rust.
 The power of bleach comes from oxidation, and rust is an iron oxide corrosion.
 Bleach will only cause rust to spread faster.

 Never fear, hydrogen peroxide to the rescue – again!
 Hydrogen peroxide is a powerful disinfectant that gets into the pores and attacks rust and mold at the surface.